• Skip to primary navigation

 To build a Automatic Battery Charger with Trickle Charger Circuit follow the below mentioned connections process:

-• Connect the zener diode one end to positive supply and the other end to ground with 10k resistor.
+• Next, one side of Zener diode goes to positive supply and the other side goes to ground through 10k resistor.

-• Connect the emitter of transistor TIP31 to the ground.
+• Then connect collector of TIP31 to positive supply, emitter of TIP31 to ground.

-• Keep the circuit away from water and moisture.
+• Keep the circuit dry, keep it away from water and do not touch it while it has power.

 Conclusion: